Steventanardi/_cm/Week8/README.md

 > **Authorship Status**: Original implementation.
 >
 > - **Core Logic**: Manual implementation of statistical formulas to demonstrate the underlying math.
-> - **AI Usage**: Developed with AI assistance (Antigravity).
+> - **AI Usage**: Developed with AI assistance.
 Documentation and mathematical explanations were generated in English.

 ## How to Run
 ```bash